Maitan21/Maitan21/README.md

 I’m Yoonsang Cho, working as a developer and a consultant in Republic of Korea.

 I have done a lot of experiences in regards to development, building, and customization.
 I’m willing to pursue various challenges.
 I confidently face challenges and solve without hesitation.

-I’m always looking for new, exciting experiences.👋💕
+I’m always looking for new, exciting experiences.👋 💕

 ## My values
 🌟 Expression as authentic self<br>